Best SSDs for Remote Workers: Speed and Reliability in 2026

 Pros

-• 5,000 MB/s read speed is a dramatic upgrade over aging SATA SSDs or HDDs
+• 5,000 MB/s read is a dramatic upgrade over any aging SATA SSD or HDD

-• At $49 for 1TB, it is the most affordable path to transforming a slow work laptop
+• At $59 for 1TB, the most affordable path to transforming a slow work laptop

-• PCIe Gen 4 compatible but also drops to Gen 3 speeds on older laptops without compatibility issues
+• Compatible with both PCIe Gen 4 and Gen 3 laptops without issues

-• Micron NAND manufacturing makes it a reliable choice despite the budget positioning
+• Micron NAND manufacturing means reliable quality despite the budget price

 Cons

-• 220 TBW endurance rating is lower than premium options — fine for light to moderate use
+• 220 TBW endurance is lower than premium options — adequate for light to moderate professional use

-• Sequential write speed drops under sustained workloads due to SLC caching depletion
+• Sequential write speed drops under sustained workloads when SLC cache depletes

 • No power loss protection or advanced error recovery features